EliasBelz/potpourri-/docs/audit.md

 - Keyboard navigable
 - Most of the colors contrast well
 - The buttons for navigation are pretty big, and thus easy to hit
+- Many elements give some level of explanation when a screen reader is used

 ## Issue #1 - Size and Contrast